 For the time has come

-These are mighty solemn words for the household of faith.
+Verse 17 carries mighty solemn words for the household of faith.
 Judgment will begin with the family of God.
 This judgment is a judgment in time, not eternity.
-No Christian will face the Great White Throne judgment (Jn 5:24; Ro 8:1).
+No Christian will ever face the Great White Throne judgment (Jn 5:24; Ro 8:1).
 However, a Christian will face discipline for stepping out of fellowship with God.
 This discipline takes place in time.
 We will not meet this discipline in eternity.

-God wants Christians to deal with our sins now.
+God wants Christians to deal with their sins now.